shoui520/shoui520.github.io/docs/guide.md

 Back to the “visual learner” and “auditory learner” thing, while it may be true for other fields of study, it is not valid for acquiring a language.
 We all acquire language in the same exact way, and that is through *comprehensible input*.
 I often come across people saying, “everyone learns differently” and again, this may be true for other fields of study but not for language *acquisition*.
 Key word: acquisition.
 ### Learning vs. Acquisition
 *Learning* a language properly refers to a conscious process, similar to what one experiences in school.
 The individual is given “grammar rules” and/or a “vocabulary list” to remember.
 When it comes to communicating in the language, they recall these rules and vocab they have *learned* and try to use that to speak the language.
-According to Krashen, this is less effective than *acquisition.*
+According to Stephen Krashen, the leading linguist in language acquisition, this is less effective than *acquisition.*

 Acquisition of language is a natural, intuitive, and subconscious process of which individuals need not be aware.

-What this actually means is, this process is fundamentally same for everyone, hence *natural* and acquired pieces of language can be utilized *intuitively*, where the individual, in opposition to learning, does not need time to think and form sentences using *learned* grammar and vocabulary.
+What this actually means is, this process is fundamentally the same for everyone, hence *natural* and acquired pieces of language can be utilized *intuitively*, where the individual, in opposition to learning, does not need time to think and form sentences using *learned* grammar and vocabulary.
 And finally, subconscious means that the individual is unaware that the process is happening; the acquisition process may not feel like “language learning” and when new knowledge is acquired, the acquirer does not feel like they have learned anything.

 Acquisition requires *meaningful* interaction with the target language, during which the acquirer is focused on *meaning* rather than form.
 What this means is, one is not concerned with the *form* of the language they are hearing and/or their utterances but with the messages they are conveying and understanding.